Only 311 stairs… climbing The Monument

 On a very windy day in November 2011, I finally decided to visit The Monument with a relative visiting from Scotland.
 Although I highly recommend the London Eye as a great attraction for visitors, The Monument offers a similar birds’ eye pespective of the city for a fraction of the price.
 At the time of writing, it only costs £3 (I went for the Tower Bridge Exhibition combo ticket for both attractions for £9).
 Anyone energetic enough to tackle the 311 steps to the top is rewarded with a 360 degree view of the city.
 When I finally reached the top, it was worth all the breathlessness.
 The viewing platform has been caged in since a spat of suicides in the late 18th and early 19th century… and thank goodness.
 Situated not far from the windy River Thames, the top of The Monument is really exposed to the elements.
 The excessively windy day I had chosen to visit, I was taking photos with my camera and smartphone and was terrified they were going to get blown out of my hands.
 As much as I would hate being caged in, I was grateful for the caged platform for my safety.

-To read about The Golden Boy of Pye Corner, to commemorate the end of the Great Fire Of London, click here.
+To read about The Golden Boy of Pye Corner, to commemorate the end of the Great Fire, click here.

 For other posts on Sir Christopher Wren’s life and buildings read…